 What we don’t: Autofocus can be slow on occasion.

 Serious macro photographers deserve a dedicated lens for the purpose, and our top pick for Canon's EF-S mount is the 60mm f/2.8.
 With a focal length equivalent of 96mm, this lens is ideal for most macro and medium telephoto shots.
-The f/2.8 maximum aperture works well for creating depth of field and bokeh, and at less than 12 ounces, the lens won’t weigh you down or take up much space in your bag.
+The f/2.8 maximum aperture works well for creating depth of field and bokeh, and at less than 12 ounces, the lens won’t weigh you down or take up much space in your camera bag.

 For small subjects and those who want even more reach, the Canon 100mm f/2.8 Macro USM (EF mount) can get you even closer.
 You do have to spend up for this lens and it weighs considerably more at 20.5 ounces, but 100mm is great for shooting those tiny details.
 Canon also has a 100mm f/2.8 “L” version, but at $800 that lens is out of reach for most APS-C users.